A Business Challenge

 Ask a dozen people why they do the work they do and you will get a dozen different answers.
 Yes, most people will say they work for the paycheck.
 Dig a little deeper, however, and you’ll find other, more personal reasons for getting up in the morning and going to a job.

-Employee engagement programs need to take advantage of the fact that engagement is a personal equation shaped by an individual’s unique values, interests, talents and aspirations in order to improve employee engagement.
+Staff engagement programs need to take advantage of the fact that engagement is a personal equation shaped by an individual’s unique values, interests, talents and aspirations in order to improve employee engagement.

 “It’s hard to argue with the accepted wisdom — backed by empirical evidence — that a motivated workforce means better corporate performance.”